j3soon/arxiv-utils/README.md

 - **Special cases**:
   - (Chrome Only) Clear the browser cache and reload the PDF page, the title should be the new title after PDF load.
     Test with: https://arxiv.org/abs/1512.03385
+  - Verify there are no console errors in both the content script and background script logs.
 - **Bookmark tests**: Test the bookmarked URL.
   - Try to bookmark an abstract tab, the title should be the new title.
   - Try to bookmark a PDF tab, the title should be the new title.